Skip to Content

-Villa O’Higgins El Chalten, the border crossing from Chile to Argentina off the beaten track.
+Villa O’Higgins to El Chalten, an adventurous border crossing from Chile to Argentina.
 For all adventure seekers and nature lovers crossing from Chile to Argentina (or the other way) at O’Higgins is a must-do activity.
 The scenery is unreal, the landscape is stunning with turquoise blue and emerald green colors.
-The walk is short and challenging but at the same time, it’s rewarding, the O’Higgins – El Chalten route was one of our favorite treks in Patagonia.
+The walk is short and challenging but at the same time, it’s rewarding, the O’Higgins – El Chalten route was one of our favorite multi-day hikes in Patagonia.

 The cost of the O’Higgins to El Chalten crossing